 Expenditures are recorded in the accounting period in which the related fund liability is incurred.
-However, debt service expenditures are recorded only when payment is due.

-NOTES TO FINANCIAL STATEMENTS JUNE 30, 2016
+NOTES TO FINANCIAL STATEMENTS JUNE 30, 2018

 NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

 Pooled cash and investments: The Fund's cash balance was pooled with various other City funds for deposit and investment purposes.
 The City's treasury is responsible for the cash management of the Fund's cash balance, which pools available cash for investment purposes.
 The cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturity of three months or less from the date of acquisition.
 Each City fund owns a share of pooled cash and investments, which are separately maintained, and interest income was apportioned based on its average month-end cash balances to the total of the pooled cash and investments.